abdulrahim2002/SpaceShooterGamePlayingAgent/README.md

 Rational: the agent would be incentivised to shoot down enemy bullets and rocks

-Please see [_MarchForward.cs_](https://github.com/abdulrahim2002/SpaceShooterGamePlayingAgent/blob/main/Assets/MarchForward.cs) for more details
+Please see [_this script_](https://github.com/abdulrahim2002/SpaceShooterGamePlayingAgent/blob/main/Assets/MarchForward.cs) for more details

 Input observations are, positions of objects currently in the scene, feeded sequentially with a label after each position to differentiate between objects